 What Happens When a Dog Gets Spayed?

-Spaying is a procedure performed on female dogs (and cats) that remove their reproductive organs to prevent them from having puppies or kittens.
+Spaying is a procedure performed on female dogs (and cats) that removes their reproductive organs to prevent them from having puppies or kittens.
 In this article, we will review what happens when a dog gets spayed, how to prepare your dog for the surgery, and how to care for your dog after surgery.
 If you have a male dog, you may be interested in these articles — What Happens When You Neuter a Dog? and What to Expect After Neutering a Dog.

-Why Dog Spaying is Important
+Why Dog Spaying Is Important

 Having your dog spayed can have many health, financial, and behavioral benefits.
 The benefits to spaying your dog include: